jreich5/photo-showcase-node/README.md

 After building the components, I focused on adding the the state and props to the components.
 This lead to creating the API calls for data fetching and optimizing performance using local storage.

-With the components built and the data being displayed, I focused on styling with Tailwind.
+With the components built and the data being displayed, I focused on styling with TailwindCSS.
 Once that was completed, I focused on refactoring the code to use more explicit typing in TypeScript and refactored all my component props to use interfaces.

 The final steps of development consisted of adding error handling for my API calls, deploying the live site and adding ent-to-end tests.